-Apple introduced three new versions of the Apple Watch at the "Far Out" event: the Apple Watch Series 8, the Apple Watch Ultra and the second generation of the Apple Watch SE.
-During the keynote, a watchOS 9 feature was announced - a brand new power saving mode.
+Apple unveiled three new versions of the Apple Watch at its "Far Out" event: the Apple Watch Series 8, the Apple Watch Ultra, and the second-generation Apple Watch SE.
+During the keynote, a watchOS 9 feature was announced: a brand-new low-power mode.

-Rumor had it that the power saving mode for the Apple Watch would already be included in watchOS 9.
-But when the update was announced in June at WWDC 2022 without this option, some believed that Apple would only offer this feature for the new Apple Watch models.
-But wrong.
-In fact, Apple announced the power saving mode during the “Far Out” keynote as function the Apple Watch Series 8 and Apple Watch Ultra.
-However, users of the Apple Watch Series 4 and later models will also get this feature with a software update next week.
-The current Apple Watch models already have a feature called "Power Reserve".
-However, this feature turns off almost all of the Apple Watch's functions and only shows the time to save battery life.
+According to rumors, Low Power Mode for the Apple Watch was already included in watchOS 9.
+However, when the update was announced in June at WWDC 2022 without this option, some believed that Apple would only offer this feature for the new Apple Watch models.
+But they were wrong.
+In fact, Apple announced Low Power Mode during the "Far Out" keynote as function The Apple Watch Series 8 and Apple Watch Ultra were announced.
+However, users of Apple Watch Series 4 and later models will also receive this feature with a software update next week.
+Current Apple Watch models already have a feature called "Power Reserve."
+However, this feature disables virtually all Apple Watch functions and only displays the time to conserve battery life.
 While this works for emergencies, users must restart the Apple Watch to access apps and other features.

 watchOS 9 brings a new energy saving mode